Agent Skills: Modern JavaScript (ES6-ES2026)

 Description

 Proactively apply when creating web applications, Node.js services, or any JavaScript project.
-Triggers on JavaScript, ES6, ES2020, ES2022, ES2024, modern JS, refactor legacy, array methods, async/await, optional chaining, nullish coalescing, destructuring, spread, rest, template literals, arrow functions, toSorted, toReversed, at, groupBy, Promise, functional programming.
-Use when writing new JavaScript code, refactoring legacy code, modernizing codebases, implementing functional patterns, or reviewing JS for performance and readability.
-Modern JavaScript (ES6-ES2025) patterns and best practices.
+Triggers on JavaScript, ES6, ES2020, ES2022, ES2024, ES2025, ES2026, modern JS, refactor legacy, array methods, async/await, optional chaining, nullish coalescing, destructuring, spread, rest, template literals, arrow functions, toSorted, toReversed, at, groupBy, iterator helpers, Set union intersection difference, Promise, Promise.try, RegExp.escape, Array.fromAsync, using await using, Temporal, functional programming.
+Use when writing new JavaScript code, refactoring legacy code, modernizing codebases, implementing functional patterns, checking which ECMAScript edition or runtime supports a feature, or reviewing JS for performance and readability.
+Modern JavaScript (ES6-ES2026) patterns and best practices.

 Write clean, performant, maintainable JavaScript using modern language features.
-This skill covers ES6 through ES2025, emphasizing immutability, functional patterns, and expressive syntax.
+This skill covers ES6 through ES2026, emphasizing immutability, functional patterns, and expressive syntax — and it pins each feature to the ECMAScript edition and runtimes that actually support it, because misattributed versions are the most common way modern-JS advice breaks.

 Quick Decision Trees